jisshub/react-readux/README.md

 }
 ```

-- Convert this to UI component or function based component.
+- Convert this to UI component or functional component.
 Since this component receive data from _this.props_. also no _state_ used here.

   **Ninjas.js**